Return probability on Bienaym\'e-Galton-Watson trees and spectral asymptotics of sparse Erd\H{o}s-R\'enyi random graphs: Introduction

-The statement of Theorem~\ref{thm:returnprobability} is in line with previously established upper bounds: Piau \cite[Thm.~2]{Piau98} employed a regeneration time analysis to prove the optimal power in the exponent for leaf-free trees, as well as weaker upper bounds for general offspring distributions:
+\begin{rems} \begin{longlist} \item The statement of Theorem~\ref{thm:returnprobability} improves previously established upper bounds: Piau \cite[Thm.~2]{Piau98} employed a regeneration-time analysis to prove the optimal power in the exponent for leaf-free trees, as well as weaker upper bounds for general offspring distributions:

-This was improved only recently in \cite{MullerStern24}, where the authors obtained the optimal power for finitely supported offspring distributions and improved Piau's upper bound for very fast-decaying $\mu$: In this work we prove the optimal exponent $t^{1/3}$ in full generality.
-The proof, which turns out to be surprisingly short and simple, uses isoperimetric properties to deduce suitable heat-kernel bounds and follows the approach of \cite{Virag00} and \cite{MullerStern24}.
-A new feature in the present paper in comparison to \cite{Virag00,MullerStern24} is a far-reaching flexibility in the location of regions with bad isoperimetric properties in the tree.
-It allows to efficiently treat general offspring distributions and is gained from the joint consideration of the random tree and the random walk as it is inherent under the annealed measure.

-In contrast to the previously known upper bounds \cite{Piau98, MullerStern24}, Theorem~\ref{thm:returnprobability} also provides an upper bound with the exact exponent $1/3$ for the case of BGWTs with Poisson offspring.
-The Poisson case is of particular importance, because it arises as the local weak limit of Erd\H{o}s--R\'enyi random graphs, see e.g. \cite[Theorem 2.18]{Hofstad24}.

-It is an open problem to get refined estimates which establish \eqref{eq:thm:returnprobability} and \eqref{eq:LowerBd} with the same constant multiplying $t^{1/3}$ in the exponent asymptotically as $t\to\infty$.

-Interestingly, the case of \emph{biased} random walks (i.e., random walks with drift) on BGWTs has attracted significant attention in the literature, e.g.\ \cite{LyonsPemantlePeres96,DemboEtAl02,Aidekon14,BenArousFribergh16}.
-Their results are mostly concerned with the effective speed of the walk.